Things I wanted to see but hadn’t yet: Okja, BPM, Your Name, Faces Places, Loving Vincent, Foxtrot, Wonderstruck

 On its surface, The Big Sick is just about about as heartfelt a love story as you can get.
 And as a lover of standup, and a particular fan of Kumail and Emily’s, I fully expected it to move me.
 I just hadn’t anticipated why it’d move me.
 In heavier hands, the story might have written itself: love beset by tragedy, humor as a bulwark against hopelessness, light at the end of the blah blah blah credits.
 It would have tugged heartstrings, and it would have been earned.
 But The Big Sick foregoes tugging for a more precise operation, revealing tiny layers of truth behind the bleeding-heart drama.
 Truths about growing up and finding your voice; about the burden of family and religion and culture, and the delicate maneuver of “breaking free” without severing or diminishing their weight.
 It’s about the changes Emily demands of Kumail by virtue of her existence: her refusal to be sidelined, to be swept under the rug of “private life” to an overbearing family; the way she forces him to reckon with his own identity and worth.
 It’s about how guarded passivity strains our relationships, and uncompromising honesty becomes its own higher brand of love — messy, hurtful, and wholly undivided.
 Avoid spoilers if you want; this isn’t, ultimately, about a meet-cute or coma.
 Those are handled beautifully, but there’s a deeper healing (and awakening) at play.

 You’d be hard-pressed to find a less traditional love story than Phantom Thread.
 And yet, in Paul Thomas Anderson’s delightfully twisted way, love is exactly what it deconstructs.
-A worthy companion piece to Aronofsky’s (insufferable) Mother, Phantom Thread is interested in the egomania that drives creative expression, and the near-impossibility of finding love within that framework.
+A worthy companion piece to Aronofsky’s (insufferable) mother!, Phantom Thread is interested in the egomania that drives creative expression, and the near-impossibility of finding love within that framework.
 Daniel Day Lewis’ Woodcock, like Bardem’s nameless Artist, stalks his household with a cruel singularity of focus.
 He shouts at everyone who tries to help him.
 He torments the one woman, Alma (a wonderful Vicky Krieps), who truly loves him.
 His withering silence is more abusive than any torrent of expletives, and he wields it like a dagger.
 Set in the high fashion culture of 1950’s London, the film is brimming with visual charm even as its lead grows monstrous and terrifying.
-But what truly sets it a part, and earns it a place on this list, is its third act coup — a twist which casts Woodcock and Alma’s relationship in provocative light that I still haven’t really unpacked.
+But what truly sets it a part, and earns it a place on this list, is its third act coup — a twist which casts Woodcock and Alma’s relationship in a light I still haven’t really unpacked.
 It suggests a violent sort of love which is, like Wilde’s sex, indeed about power — but less about asserting it than properly regulating it.
 Love might be at its most powerful when it brings us to our lowest, dampening selfish instinct before it tips from “agent of creativity” to “agent of chaos.”
 This chilly, check-and-balance, mutually-assured-destruction view of love may not be the most heartwarming of the year.
 But I’m finding it hard to shake.

 7. Pain As Catalyst For Growth: Stronger and The Work

-Sometimes growth is forced upon us by others, but it comes from within; from the deliberate, painful, day-in-day-out grind of self betterment.
+Sometimes growth is forced upon us by others, but sometimes it comes from within; from the deliberate, painful, day-in-day-out grind of self betterment.
 Two films, one biopic and one documentary, highlight the human struggle at the heart of change.

 Stronger tells the true life story of Jeff Bauman (Jake Gyllenhaal), a 27-year-old Boston native who lost both his legs in the Marathon bombings.
 I’ll be honest: I didn’t have high hopes for this one.
 With an incident so fresh, and so overtly heartbreaking, the risk of deification (see: 21st century Clint Eastwood) or twisting suffering into a cheap sort of martyrdom, is high.
-So I was floored to see how David Gordon Green tackled this story.
+So I was floored to see how David Gordon Green tackled this material.
 The inciting events, and the subsequent heroism, take up maybe the first 20 minutes of the film.
 The rest is devoted not to enshrining our protagonist, but to dismantling the cost of hero worship: the toll of presenting as “strong” to the outside world, while struggling with feelings of worthlessness inside.
 Gyllenhaal is an absolute revelation here, revealing the wounded, guarded impotence behind Bauman’s easy exterior.
 Never wholly good nor wholly bad, he wants to do the right thing — mostly.
 But he also wants the love of his on-again-off-again girlfriend Erin, and he isn’t above woe-is-me manipulation to get it.
 This is a film that lets no one off the hook.
 It says that intentions are only the first step; that true growth is a constant struggle, and some days we fail it.
 On the best days, though, our successes might be magnified by the humanity of past failure.
 Jeff Bauman is a flawed man striving to fill out the image of a hero.
 And that might be more inspirational than the real, impossible thing.

 The Work may be the most appropriately titled film of the year.
 Set over a four-day intensive therapy session between inmates and visitors at Folsom Prison, it’s a documentary about the hard, hard work of emotional growth.
 Picture this: ten to twelve people, primarily convicts serving near-life sentences for violent crimes, stand in a circle.
 The instructor asks one member to share his story.
 Staring firmly at the floor, he opens up about the events that led to Folsom — a gang-related murder — and the years he’s spent in wait.
 He misses his family, but he can’t properly mourn them, because to properly feel anything would be to feel the horror of the prison system and the enormity of his loss.
 One by one, peers tease out details, urging him to confront things head-on, til suddenly, tears.
 Release.
 He’s on the ground, and he’s screaming in a way you’ve never heard a grown man scream.
 Five dogpile to restrain him while he pushes, fights, vents every ounce of aggression into this thing he’s fortified against for years.
 Eventually his energy runs out, and we rejoin the circle.